 PPIs (antacid medications such as Prilosec) and NSAIDs induce leaky gut and have been associated with the development of autoimmune disease, while acetaminophen damages the delicate lining of the stomach and can lead to gastrointestinal bleeding and problems with the absorption of nutrients needed for gut health.
-Small intestinal bacterial overgrowth, or SIBO, a common result of PPI use, has been associated with a number of extraintestinal manifestations including obesity, rosacea, restless leg syndrome, infertility and pregnancy complications, and joint pain.
+Small intestinal bacterial overgrowth, or SIBO, a common result of PPI use, has been associated with a number of extraintestinal manifestations including obesity, rosacea, restless leg syndrome, pregnancy complications, and joint pain.

 Healing begins in focusing on gut health.

 Because the microbiome is involved in so many aspects of our health, ranging from regulating nutrition and calorie extraction from food, to communicating with our brain about what’s going on in the gut through the production of neurotransmitters and other chemical messengers, a lot can go wrong when the microbiome is disrupted.

 Based on excerpts from The Adrenal Thyroid Revolution: A Proven 4-Week Program To Rescue Your Metabolism, Hormones, Mind & Mood by Aviva Romm M.D., with the permission of HarperOne/HarperCollins.
 Copyright © 2017.